 Some specific examples of racial discrimination can include:

 - Although you reasonably demonstrated satisfactory qualifications and experience for a job, the employer didn’t hire you because his/her clients don’t like working with Hispanics.

 - You found out that your white co-workers of equal level and seniority get paid more and receive more benefits.

 - You are constantly harassed for being Chinese, and it continues even after you voice your displeasure and discomfort.

 Racial discrimination can take many more forms.
 Most often, you can notice racial discrimination in the hiring, firing, and promotions process; in the terms and conditions of employment; as harassment or retaliation; or if the workplace is segregated and classified based on color or race.

-Seek Justice Today With the Civil Rights Litigation Group
+Seek justice from racial discrimination today with the Civil Rights Litigation Group

 If you have been discriminated against because of your race and/or color, you can rightfully sue for damages caused by mental distress, embarrassment, punitive damages, and potential lost wages.
 However, it is important to note that rules from the Equal Employment Opportunity Commission may apply.
 If you’re ready to take on this complex civil rights case, you can call the Civil Rights Litigation Group in Denver at (720) 515-6165.

 Give us a call today at (720) 515-6165.

 do you have a case?